devzbysiu/cargo-blinc/README.md

 Run `cargo blinc --config <path>` to specify path to the configuration file.
 The default value is `.blinc`.

 The `[env]` section is empty by default.
-It allows to specify environment variables during execution of configured `[[tasks]]`.
+It allows specifying environment variables during execution of configured `[[tasks]]`.
 Example:

 ```toml